 Payments for product subscriptions, industry collections, cloud subscriptions, and maintenance subscriptions are typically due up front with payment terms of 30 to 45 days.
 Payments on EBAs are typically due in annual installments over the contract term, with payment terms of 30 to 60 days.
+Effective in fiscal 2024, payments on multi-year subscriptions are typically due in annual installments over the contract term, with payment terms of 30 to 60 days.
 Autodesk does not have any material variable consideration, such as obligations for returns, refunds, warranties, or amounts due to customers for which significant estimation or judgment is required as of the reporting date.

 Remaining performance obligations consist of total short-term, long-term, and unbilled deferred revenue.
-As of July 31, 2022, Autodesk had remaining performance obligations of \$4.69 billion, which represents the total contract price allocated to remaining performance obligations, which are generally recognized over the next three years.
-We expect to recognize \$3.14 billion or 67% of our remaining performance obligations as revenue during the next 12 months.
-We expect to recognize the remaining \$1.55 billion or 33% of our remaining performance obligations as revenue thereafter.
+As of April 30, 2023, Autodesk had remaining performance obligations of \$5.39 billion, which represents the total contract price allocated to remaining performance obligations, which are generally recognized over the next three years.
+We expect to recognize \$3.51 billion or 65% of our remaining performance obligations as revenue during the next 12 months.
+We expect to recognize the remaining \$1.88 billion or 35% of our remaining performance obligations as revenue thereafter.